Coast and sea

 Visibility

-Moderate or poor, occasionally very poor.
+Moderate or poor, occasionally good.

 East Central Section